jadzeidan/user-guides/bitbox_app/verify_release.md

 If you have already downloaded the BitBox App from our website then just download the .asc file that corresponds to your operating system.

 ## Place BitBox App and .asc file in separate folder
-Create a new folder and move both the BitBox App and the .asc file into that folder.
+Create a new folder and move both, the uninstalled/unzipped BitBox App file and the .asc file into that folder.

 ## Verify signatures
 On your command line navigate into the newly created folder and run the following command:

 `gpg --verify BitBox-4.13.1-macOS.zip.asc`

-(Depending on when you do this update the command to use the .asc file you just dowloaded).
+(Depending on when you do this update the command to use the corresponding .asc file you just dowloaded).

 ### You should then see the following: